mckennapsean/dissertation/content/02-background.md

 decisions, rationale, and guidelines are formed from employed evaluation methods.
 Existing visualization process models fail to incorporate this justifiability without a link to decision models.
-Moreover, numerous existing models capture evaluation as a step of the design process rather than a continuing role throughout the process like in design decision models.
+Moreover, numerous existing models capture evaluation as only a step of the design process [@Chee2011;
+@Tory2004; @Wassink2009; @Lloyd2011] rather than a continuing role throughout
+the process like in design decision models.

 ### Design Process Models